Summer is officially in full swing now that it’s July, and there’s a lot going on this month in and around Cleveland!

 Where: Blossom Music Center, 1145 W Steels Corners Rd, Cuyahoga Falls

-And while there are all sorts of concerts held at Blossom each summer, my favorite to attend is a performance by the Cleveland Orchestra, who call Blossom home during the summer.
+There are all sorts of concerts held at Blossom each summer, but my favorite to attend is a performance by the Cleveland Orchestra, who call Blossom home during the summer.

 There are great Orchestra concerts happening all month long, and you can even purchase a package to see multiple performances at a discounted rate.
 For the full summer concert season and to purchase tickets, check out the website here.